 If you can chat on the phone or email once you arrive this helps get questions answered, reconfirm times of day arrival etc. The type of work, jobs to be done etc should be clear, this helps.

-WWOOF is a 40 year old, voluntary cultural exchange organization, operating in over 100 countries world wide.
+WWOOF is over 40 years old, it is a voluntary cultural exchange organization, operating in over 100 countries world wide.
 Most hosts do not charge for a stay.
-But in developing countries, where wages are very low some hosts may ask for a small fee to cover the cost of your food and accommodation if they are full and the WWOOF position is taken.
+But in developing countries like Thailand, where wages are very low, some hosts may ask for a small fee to cover the cost of your food and accommodation, if they are full and the WWOOF position is taken.
 The average wage in developing countries is less than $1.00 an hour.
 It is often easier and cheaper to hire a local skilled and trained farm worker, than to train and supervise an unskilled person unfamiliar with the task to be done.
 But WWOOF hosts do this as a gesture of connection, contribution and goodwill and to make for a better world.

 WWOOFers help hosts on their property for 4-5 hours each day and in exchange receive 3 meals and accommodation.
-The idea is that WWOOFers help hosts on their property, while living with the family and experiencing real rural life.
-New skills are shared and WWOOFers get the opportunity to learn about many areas of sustainable living as organics, aquaculture, permaculture, cooking (Thai style), yoga, meditation and also engage with the real Thailand outside and far from the normal tourist experience.
-WWOOFing can be and often is a life changing experience for many volunteers.
+The idea is that WWOOFers help hosts on their property, while living with the family and experiencing real rural life, absorbing a new world view filled with unique worthy experiences.
+New skills are shared and WWOOFers get the opportunity to learn about many areas of sustainable living as organics, aquaculture, permaculture, cooking (Thai style), yoga, meditation and also engage with the real Thailand, outside and far from the normal tourist experience.
+WWOOFing can be and often is a life changing, self-exploring experience, for many volunteers.

 WWOOF provides the opportunity for you to live and experience life in Thailand on organic and Permaculture farms and projects.
 You learn organic farming, permaculture techniques and other methods of sustainable living, by helping on the farm and having ‘hands-on’ experience.
 Usually you live with the family and are expected to join in and cooperate with the day to day activities.
 The success of WWOOF depends on mutual cooperation and most all problems can be avoided by good communication.